djvill/APLS/doc/how-to-use/extract-acoustics.md

 {: .try-it }
 > To extract eleven formant measurements evenly spaced throughout your target time intervals:
-> - This `TRY IT!` assumes that you already have a search results `.csv` with the necessary columns for using the _Process with Praat_ page.
+> - This `TRY IT!` assumes that you already have a search results `.csv` with the necessary columns for using the <span class="apls-page">Process with Praat</span> page.
 > 1. Go to the [_Process with Praat_](https://apls.pitt.edu/labbcat/praat) page.
 > 1. Click _Choose File_ and select your search results `.csv`.
 > 1. Click the ▼ button next to "Formants".